 A 4 Week Advent Guide for Kids

-Updated for 2021 Christmas Season
+Updated for 2022 Advent Season

-Let’s make this Advent Season a Christ-filled celebration as we anticipate Christmas Day.
+Let’s make this Advent season a Christ-filled celebration as we anticipate Christmas Day.

-How do I use the Adventure Guide?
+How do I use the Advent Guide?

 Advent is a centuries-old tradition that helps those who practice it keep their minds on Jesus and the miraculous virgin birth that brought our Savior to Earth.
 There are many different traditions involving the candles, wreath, and scripture readings.
 This guide is my interpretation and how we have decided to celebrate Advent as a family.